aclai-lab/ModalAssociationRules.jl/docs/src/getting-started.md

 consequent(rule::ARule)
 ```

-To print an [`ARule`](@ref) enriched with more informations (at the moment, this is everything we need to know), we can use the following.
+A rich print for [`ARule`](@ref) is provided by the following utility:
 ```@docs
 arule_analysis(arule::ARule, miner::Miner; io::IO=stdout)
 ```

-Sometimes we could be interested in writing a function that consider a generic entity obtained through an association rule mining algorithm (*frequent itemsets* and, of course, *association rules*).
+Sometimes we could be interested in writing a function that considers a generic entity obtained through an association rule mining algorithm (*frequent itemsets* and, of course, *association rules*).
 Think about a dictionary mapping some extracted pattern to metadata.
-We call that generic entity "an ARM subject", and the following union type comes in help.
+We call that generic entity "an ARM subject", and the following union type comes in handy.
 ```@docs
 ARMSubject
 ```